 Zirconium Metal: The Magic Industrial Vitamin Zirconium metal is widely used in the fields of aerospace, military industry, nuclear reaction, and atomic energy.
 Generally, titanium products used in spacecraft with high corrosion resistance are far inferior to zirconium, whose melting point is around 1600 degrees, while that of zirconium is above 1800 degrees, and the […]

-Brief Analysis of Applications of the Zirconia Refractories With the rapid development of the iron and steel industry and the requirement of improving the performance of electronic components, zirconia refractories are more and more applied, among which the metallurgical industry uses the most and has the most characteristics in the electronics industry.
-Zirconia is a […]
+Brief Analysis of Applications of the Zirconia Refractories With the rapid development of the iron & steel industry and the requirement of improving the performance of electronic components, zirconia refractories are more and more applied.
+Zirconia is a very stable refractory oxide, and the relevant research shows that the melting temperature of which is 2680 ℃.
+In this article, […]

 What are the Uses of Zirconium Containing Materials in Refractories?
 As a new material, zirconium containing materials have been rapidly developed in the last decade or so.
 In the field of refractory materials, natural zirconium-containing mineral materials and artificial zirconium oxide and composite oxide raw materials have also been widely used, which are used to make […]